 I am a great fan of Kierkegaard’s saying that “Life must be understood backwards and lived forward.”

 Thank you for taking the time to learn a little bit about where I have been and where I am right now.
 I have a Bachelor of Arts in East Asian Studies and a minor in Japanese language from Penn State University (1992), a Master’s in Social Work with a emphasis on Children, Families, and Youth from Washington University in St. Louis (1999).
 I obtained my License as a Clinical Social Worker from the California Board of Behavioral Science in 2005 and have been a Registered Yoga Teacher since 2006.
 I furthered my education by attending the Yoga Therapy Teacher Training at Ananda Seva Mission in 2010 which certified me as a Yoga Alliance Registered Yoga Therapist.
 In September 2016, I became of the first professionals to become a Certified Yoga Therapist through the International Association of Yoga Therapists.
+I am currently studying Thanatology (Death/Dying and Bereavement Studies) at Marian University with the intention to become a ADEC Board Certified Thanatologist.

 My clinical experience includes serving clients at UCSF, Children’s Hospital in Oakland, Alameda County Child Protective Services, Alameda County Health Services Agency, Vital Life Services in Oakland, College Internship Program in Berkeley, Civicorps School in Oakland, the Institute on Aging in San Francisco, and the Liberation Institute in San Francisco.
 I have been providing clients supportive services in a private practice setting for the past 10 years.